japila-books/spark-sql-internals/docs/physical-operators/InMemoryTableScanExec.md

 .
 For every `CachedBatch` in the partition iterator adds the total number of rows in the batch to <<numOutputRows, numOutputRows>> SQL metric

 .
-Requests `GenerateColumnAccessor` to link:spark-sql-CodeGenerator.adoc#generate[generate] the Java code for a `ColumnarIterator` to perform expression evaluation for the given <<attributes, column types>>.
+Requests `GenerateColumnAccessor` to spark-sql-CodeGenerator.md#generate[generate] the Java code for a `ColumnarIterator` to perform expression evaluation for the given <<attributes, column types>>.

 .
 Requests `ColumnarIterator` to initialize